splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 ---
-title: The new Kubernetes Navigator
+title: The New Kubernetes Navigator
 linkTitle: Touring the Kubernetes Navigator v2
-weight: 22
+weight: 2
 ---
 ## 1. The k8s cluster & cluster detail Pane

 Go to the **Infrastructure** page in the Observability UI and select **Kubernetes**, this will offer you a number of Kubernetes services.
 For this exercise pick the `K8s cluster` pane.